DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/CheckYourInstallation/index.rst

    Out[8]: True

 In DIRAC, you should not use print.
 Use the gLogger instead.
+You will find more details on gLogger in the :ref:`gLogger_gLogger` documentation.

 Let's continue, and we have a look at the **return codes**: